-The Disney+ launch is right around the corner and when it finally debuts on November 12, the Disney Vault will open and hundreds of titles will be available to watch from Disney classics to newer favorites.
+The Disney+ launch is right around the corner, and when it finally debuts on November 12, the Disney Vault will open, and hundreds of titles will be available to watch, from Disney classics to newer favorites.
 One title fans have been anxious for is Avengers: Endgame.
-The movie has broken just about every box office record there is and became the highest grossing movie in history.
-When Disney revealed their titles for launch day, fans were upset to see the movie that brought together their favorite superheroes to defeat Thanos once and for all was not listed.
+The movie has broken just about every box office record there is and became the highest-grossing movie in history.
+When Disney revealed their titles for launch day, fans were upset that the film that brought together their favorite superheroes to defeat Thanos once and for all was not listed.
 However, it looks like fans don’t have to wait until December, which is when Avengers: Endgame was supposed to be added to Disney’s new streaming service.

 Oh snap! #AvengersEndgame is coming to #DisneyPlus.
 Start streaming the epic finale to @MarvelStudios’ Infinity Saga on November 12 in the US, Canada and Netherlands and on November 19 in Australia and New Zealand. pic.twitter.com/Bc2Ev83DuD

 Disney announced on November 6, just six days before launch, that the 22nd MCU movie will be available to stream when the app launches after fans have asked for the epic conclusion to the Infinity Saga.

 Disney’s new streaming service will include its own titles as well as Pixar, Marvel, Star Wars, National Geographic, and new original titles.
 Fans can preorder now for $6.99/month or $69.99/year.
 A bundle will be included with Hulu and ESPN.
 Verizon customers are eligible for their first year of Disney+ free.
 Be among the first to have Disney+ when it launches in the U.S., Canada, and the Netherlands on November 12 and Australia and New Zealand a week after.